 with skylights, sun tunnels or roof windows!

-Rochester Skylights is an authorized dealer for VELUX Skylights, VELUX Sun Tunnel Skylights and VELUX Roof Windows.
-VELUX skylights are leak-proof and energy-efficient, brighten almost any space in your home or business.
-VELUX sun tunnels are tubular skylights especially designed for bathrooms, closets, hallways, and laundry rooms.
-VELUX roof windows offer solutions for flat and low-sloped roof applications as well as egress applications.
-Fitch Construction installs VELUX products throughout the Rochester, Monroe County, and Finger Lakes regions in NY.
+Rochester Skylights is an authorized dealer of VELUX Skylights, VELUX Sun Tunnel Skylightsand VELUX Roof Windows.
+VELUX skylights are leak-proofand energy-efficient, brighten almost any space in your home or business.
+VELUX sun tunnels are tubular skylights specifically designed for bathrooms, closets, hallways, and laundry rooms.
+VELUX roof windows offer solutions for flat and low-sloped roofs as well as egress applications.
+Fitch Construction installs VELUX products throughout Western New York including the Rochester, Monroe County, and Finger Lakes regions.